rbsexton/workspace-ConnectIQ/README.md

 ## Late and early starts

 If you start your ride before or after the official ride time you must factor that in when using the calculator.
 Example: If you start 5 minutes late you must finish with at least 5 minutes in the bank.
+For events like PBP where your brevet card times may be earlier than your official departure time, start the garmin at your offical start time.

 ## Missed Turns